|

 • Enzymes need to be replenished regularly.

-• Skin Sensitivity: Mineral or bromine systems are ideal for users with sensitive skin.
+• Skin Sensitivity: Mineral or bromine systems are gentler options, ideal for those with sensitive skin.

-• Maintenance Preferences: Chlorine systems require frequent monitoring, while UV-C and saltwater systems offer low-maintenance solutions.
+• Maintenance Preferences: Chlorine systems require regular monitoring and adjustments, while UV-C or saltwater systems offer low-maintenance alternatives.

 References